 It’s currently the subject of studies into its effectiveness.
-And although it doesn’t have the same directed approach as the online options above, it does have lots of information about sleep and tools and exercises for improving your sleep.
+And although it doesn’t have the same directed approach as the online options above, it has tools and exercises for improving your sleep.
 You can also use it to keep a sleep diary.

 That’s not to say CBT-I can’t help if you have another condition.
 You just need to be more cautious about the probability of success and any actions you might take.